 Leave the viewing area and walk north down to Multnomah Lodge, where this loop began.
-If you parking off Historic Columbia River Highway, your vehicle will be just across from the lodge.
+If you parked off Historic Columbia River Highway, your vehicle will be just across from the lodge.
 If you parked off Interstate 84, take the walkway back to the parking lot.

 The basic directions for Wahkeena Trail – Larch Mountain Trail Loop are:

-- Walk west from Multnomah Lodge along Historic Columbia River Highway
+- Walk west from Multnomah Lodge along Historic Columbia River Highway (0 miles)

 - Turn left up Return Trail (0.1 miles)